Professional liability vs. errors and omissions insurance

 - Malpractice insurance in the medical and legal professions

 No matter the name, this coverage protects you from lawsuits if you make a work mistake, fail to complete a project, miss a deadline, or are accused of professional negligence.

 Businesses that provide professional services typically need professional liability / errors and omissions coverage because those services come with risks.
 A client could hold your business liable for:

 - Breach of contract

 - Providing substandard or incomplete work

-If these professional mistakes result in financial loss for your client, the client could sue your business to recoup expenses.
-That's where professional liability / errors and omissions insurance comes in.
-This policy can help cover:
+If these professional mistakes result in financial losses for a client, they could sue to recoup expenses.
+Professional liability / E&O insurance helps cover:

 - Court costs